tnaswin/hashing/README.md

 # hashing
 A web-page in Django which takes in a text and returns its SHA256 Hash value.
-Following Test Driven Development.
+Follows Test Driven Development.